EugTech/radio-show/ISSUE_TEMPLATE.md

 ## Name of Topic or Event (What)

-## SHORT Blurb about it to read on the radio
+## SHORT Blurb about to read on the radio
 The radio show is about 5 minutes long.

 ## do you want to be on the show 7AM Thursday?